On the Remodeling Conjecture for Toric Calabi-Yau 3-Orbifolds: Hori-Vafa mirror, Landau-Ginzburg mirror, and the mirror curve

 \subsection{Action by the stacky Picard group}

-In \cite{CCIT-hodge}, Coates-Corti-Iritani-Tseng (CCIT) introduce the {\em stacky Picard group} $\Picst(\cX):= \Pic(\cX)/\Pic(X)$, where $\cX$ is a semi-projective smooth toric DM stack and $X$ is its coarse moduli space.
-CCIT define a $\Picst(\cX)$-action on the Landau-Ginzburg mirror of $\cX$.
+In \cite{CCIT-hodge}, Coates-Corti-Iritani-Tseng introduce the {\em stacky Picard group} $\Picst(\cX):= \Pic(\cX)/\Pic(X)$, where $\cX$ is a semi-projective smooth toric DM stack and $X$ is its coarse moduli space.
+Coates-Corti-Iritani-Tseng define a $\Picst(\cX)$-action on the Landau-Ginzburg mirror of $\cX$.
 Note that $\Picst(\cX)$ is a finite abelian group.

 In this subsection, we describe a $\Picst(\cX)$-action on the total spaces of the Hori-Vafa mirror family and the family of mirror curves, based on the Galois action on the Landau-Ginzburg model described in \cite[Section 4.3]{CCIT-hodge}.